kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] check out this [interview](https://www.mormonstories.org/podcast/applying-higher-criticism-to-mormon-scripture-david-bokovoy/) with David Bokovoy about higher criticism
 - [ ] talk about the lack of Book of Mormon externalities as seen in [this post](https://www.reddit.com/r/mormon/comments/m9wnbj/the_book_of_mormon_has_not_been_affirmatively/)
 - [ ] talk about DNA issues ([source](https://www.mormonstories.org/podcast/three-geneticists-respond-lds-essay-dna-book-of-mormon-michael-ash/))
+- [ ] the "Great Spirit", and there's proof that Americans thought the Indians believed in a Great Spirit in the [Booth letters](https://en.wikisource.org/wiki/Ezra_Booth_letters), letter VI.

 ## similarity of the Book of Mormon to its 19th century theological context